vasistalodagala/whisper-finetune/README.md

 Learning rate is one of the most important hyperparameters while trying to adapt/fine-tune models, and more so with models such as Whisper which have been pre-trained on vast amounts of data.

-According to Jong Wook Kim, one of the authors of the Whisper paper, a practical learning rate to consider while fine-tuning is a value that is 40x smaller than what has been used for pre-training, and linearly decay it to 0 over the course of training. ([Discord thread where this has been mentioned](https://discord.com/channels/879548962464493619/1050020275250548836/1050369079111856168))
+According to Jong Wook Kim, one of the authors of the Whisper paper, a practical learning rate to consider while fine-tuning is a value that is 40x smaller than what has been used for pre-training, and linearly decay it to zero over the course of training. ([Discord thread where this has been mentioned](https://discord.com/channels/879548962464493619/1050020275250548836/1050369079111856168))

 The following table contains the suggested learning rates for the different model configurations for the fine-tuning experiments: